-If you prefer a more structured, academic approach to learning, there are two resources I would recommend: the Opera Web Standards Curriculum and the Web Education Community Group Wiki.
+If you prefer a more structured, academic approach to learning, there are two resources I would recommend: the Who Is Hosting This? guide to web standards and the Web Education Community Group Wiki.
 You’ll note that the former is beginning to be folded into the latter: the Opera Curriculum was donated to the W3C, who have used it as the core text for the more dynamic (and easier to maintain) wiki.

 Similarly, Dive Into HTML5 by Mark Pilgrim was a spearhead to modern web development, but has been slightly superseded by the rapidly changing specification.
 It remains an excellent resource, especially for anyone who might have played around with web development a few years ago and desires a refresher.